Table of Contents

 On this journey of recovery, remember that you deserve respect, peace, and healthy relationships.

-It can be hard to figure out what to do after a breakup, especially if you have an ex playing mind games.
+It can be hard to figure out what to do after a breakup, especially if your ex is playing mind games.
 Seeing these tricks for what they are is the first and most important step to taking control and protecting your mental health.

 Many people have been in similar situations and found a way out of the confusion and pain.
 Ask for help.